The Role of Blockchain in Revolutionizing Supply Chain Transparency

 Verifying product authenticity

 Blockchain secures product authenticity with tamperproof records.
-Each item gets a distinctive video identifier stored in a distributed ledger.
+Each item gets a unique tech identifier stored in a distributed ledger.
 This makes it nearly impossible for bad actors to alter data without leaving traces.

 Improving Supply Chain Efficiency